mabdinasir/bleak/README.md

 ## License

-This project is licensed under the MIT License - see the [MIT License](https://opensource.org/licenses/MIT). file for details.
+This project is licensed under the [MIT License](https://opensource.org/licenses/MIT).
+See the [LICENSE](https://opensource.org/licenses/MIT) page for details.

 ## Acknowledgments